-The Department of Mechanical Science and Engineering offers a world-class program leading to the PhD in Mechanical Engineering.
-The program offers tremendous flexibility in course selection.
+The Department of Mechanical Science and Engineering boasts a world-class program leading to the PhD in Mechanical Engineering, offering tremendous flexibility in course selection.

 Students may choose whether or not to earn the MS on the way to earning the PhD in Mechanical Engineering.
 Most students joining the department enter the PhD program in Stage 1, during which students complete their MS degree in Mechanical Engineering or Theoretical and Applied Mechanics.
 An outline of the steps toward completion of the Mechanical Engineering PhD is presented below.

 Stage 1: MS or its Equivalent

 Students entering directly after earning the BS are considered Stage 1 PhD students until the prerequisite for the qualifying exam has been completed.